bealearnscode/ecommerce-saas-status-page/README.md

 ## Getting set up

-* You can run this on your local machine by going to localhost:8080 in your browser.
+You can use this on your local machine by doing the following:
+  * Cloning the repo to your command line
+  * Type in "http-server"
+  * Going to localhost:8080 in your browser.

 ## How to use